zitadel/zitadel/docs/docs/legal/support-services.md

 - Support is available in Swiss-German, German, and English
 - Default contact: Whenever customers require support, Customers should consult the documentation of the service or product or post a question to our community.
-- When Customer is eligible for support services through a Subscription Plan, Customer may contact CAOS support via the following channels
+- When Customer is eligible for support services through a Subscription Plan, Customer may contact ZITADEL support via the following channels

 Support Feature | Contact information
 --- | ---
 eMail Support | support@zitadel.com
-Chat Support | Private chat channel between CAOS and Customer that is opened when Subscription becomes active Phone Support | +41 43 215 27 34
+Chat Support | Private chat channel between ZITADEL and Customer that is opened when Subscription becomes active Phone Support | +41 43 215 27 34

 - ZITADEL Cloud system status, incidents and maintenance windows will be communicated via [our status page](https://status.zitadel.com).